We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 When you sell on Etsy, you’ve got to primarily focus on a different search engine — Etsy’s own one.
 This works in a different way to Google’s — it aims to present search results to people who are ready to buy, rather than people who might buy.

-This means that technically, an Etsy store presents you with more opportunities to get your products in front of a search audience than a Shopify one.
+This means that technically, an Etsy shop presents you with more opportunities to get your products in front of a search audience than a Shopify store.

 Customer support for Shopify and Etsy